 2. How does radiant floor heating work?

 The two most common types of radiant-floor heating systems are electric (heat via electric wires) and hydronic (heat via hot water tubes), both of which are buried underneath the floor.
 Here’s how the two compare: Electric radiant-floor heating systems are easier and more affordable to install, but more expensive to operate, making them ideal for heating small areas.
 Hydronic systems are less expensive to operate, so they work well for large floor areas and even entire houses.
 The caveat is that they come with higher initial costs because they’re more complicated to install and require heated water from a boiler or a water heater.
-For more on the pros and cons of each system and which might be better suited to you, see Radiant Floor Heating: Electric vs. Hydronic by San Francisco contractor Jeff King of Jeff King & Company, a member of the Remodelista Architect and Designer Directory.
+For more on the pros and cons of each system and which might be better suited to you, see Radiant Floor Heating: Electric vs. Hydronic by San Francisco contractor Jeff King of Jeff King & Co., a member of the Remodelista Architect & Designer Directory.

 3. What are the pros of radiant floor heating?

 4. What are the cons of radiant floor heating?

 A radiant-floor heating system is difficult to install after a floor is already in place, and it’s really only feasible if you’re prepared to remove your floors or are building a new house.
 While there are new products, such as electric radiant pads, that can be installed between the joists underneath your floor, they require access from below via a basement or crawl space.
 Lack of one or the other is a deal breaker.

 5. Which flooring materials work best with radiant heat?

 Ready to rip up your floors and install radiant floor heating?
-Choose your next flooring by perusing images of our Favorite Floors in our gallery of rooms and spaces.
-And see our earlier Remodeling 101 flooring features:
+Read on in these other Remodeling 101 flooring features: